Sergei Shamba: Early life and career

-Minister for Foreign Affairs (first time)
+First Ministership for Foreign Affairs

 On 7 May 1997, Shamba became Minister for Foreign Affairs, succeeding Konstantin Ozgan.
 Throughout his time as foreign minister, it often fell to Shamba to defend Abkhazia's separation from Georgia in the international media.
 He has been a strong supporter of Abkhazian independence, and has flatly opposed any attempts at reunification with Georgia.
 Though he has headed several Abkhaz delegations to United Nations-sponsored talks with Georgia, Abkhazia has failed to receive any international recognition.

 As foreign minister, Shamba dealt with several leaders of non-government organizations, meeting, among others, International Red Crescent Organization president Jean Michel Corbot.
 He succeeded in gaining USAID assistance for several reconstruction projects in Sukhumi.

 In 1998, Shamba received his Doctorate from the Yerevan Institute of Archeology.
 On 9 July 2001, Shamba was awarded the diplomatic rank of Extraordinary and Plenipotentiary Ambassador.

 Shamba resigned from the post of foreign minister on June 14, 2004, citing a number of reasons, such as the murder, five days before, of fellow opposition leader Garri Aiba and the upcoming presidential elections.
 After his resignation, he openly called for the entire government to stand aside.

 October 2004 presidential election

 Shamba was one of the favorites to receive the nomination of the newly forged Amtsakhara-United Abkhazia opposition alliance for the October 2004 presidential elections.
 However, on July 20, 2004, the movements named former prime minister Sergei Bagapsh and Stanislav Lakoba as their respective presidential and vice presidential candidates.
 Shamba still participated in the election with Vladimir Arshba as his running mate and he came in third place with 6.9% of the vote.
 After the election a conflict broke between front runners Sergei Bagapsh and Raul Khajimba, which was only resolved when the two teams agreed to hold new elections in which they would participate on a joint ticket.

 During the crisis on 15 October Shamba had founded the Social-Democratic Party of Abkhazia along with other people from his election campaign, chief of staff Gennadi Alamia became its first chairman.
-The Social-Democratic Party called on voters to boycott the new elections and Shamba did not participate in it.
+The Social-Democratic Party called on voters to boycott the new elections and Shamba did not participate in them.